July 1 , 2015

 Special rules apply to the formation of RTP committees for faculty members on joint appointments.
 See “UNIVERSITY JOINT APPOINTMENTS FOR FACULTY PERSONNEL POLICY AND PROCEDURES” (PS 94-11) on the Academic Senate website.

-Department and College RTP committees must vote to recommend or not to recommend each of the following action for which the candidate is currently under consideration:
+Department and College RTP committees must vote to recommend or not to recommend each of the following actions for which the candidate is currently under consideration:

 All committee members must vote, even if they choose to submit a minority report.
 The vote tally (to recommend and not to recommend) for each separate action must be recorded on the review signature page.